 I think I first starting reading/writing about bullet journals way back in 2014, and whilst I loved the concept, the notebook style just wasn’t for me.
 I didn’t want to feel trapped in a notebook where I couldn’t move anything around.
 I’ve been a firm planner addict since before even this, so I started to combine the bullet journal method with filofax, and eventually moving through other planner styles.

+If you don’t know too much about this way of planning, you can even grab the Bullet Journal Method book by Ryder Carroll.
 My system has continuously changed and evolved over the years, and I feel like I’ve learnt a lot about my style of planning, so here’s a few different ways you can try out the bullet journal method with Filofax and other planners.

-Using the bullet journal key
+Using the bullet journal method key

 If you look on his bullet journal website, you can see that Ryder Carroll very much likes using symbols to help with your planning notes.
 A symbol for tasks, events, notes, important reminders and the like.
 Even for when you need to move a task to a new day.